 std::set<T>::iterator std::set<T>::upper_bound(const T& value);

-where "T" is the element stored in the set container
+where "T" represents the element contained within the set data structure

 "value" is the value that is searched for.